What is Involved?

 2-3 hours online Recertification Training every 5 years

-In addition to initial training and annual service, a comprehensive web-based Recertification Training is offered every five years to keep PEVs current on ABET criteria, processes, and procedures.
+In addition to initial training and annual service, a comprehensive web-based Recertification Training is offered every five years to keep program evaluators current on ABET criteria, processes and procedures.

 About 6-9 days a year - extended over July-November

-Once you have received your initial PEV training, you will typically spend:
+Once you have received your initial program evaluator training, you will typically spend:

 - 3 hours per year in web-based visit preparation